alpmestan/taggy/README.md

 An attoparsec based html parser.

 Currently very WIP but already supports a fairly decent range of common websites.
 I haven't managed to find a website with which it chokes, using the current parser.

-The performance is quite promising for now, but we don't do a lof of things that tagsoup does, like converting `&amp;` to `&`, etc.
+The performance is quite promising.

 Using `taggy`
 =============